okube-ai/laktory/docs/quickstart.md

 The `stack.yaml` file is the main entry point defining the `name` of the stack, the selected `backend` and the list of `resources` to be deployed.

-In this example, we define 4 resources:
+In this example, we define 3 resources:

 - 1 data file (DBFSFile)
-- 2 notebooks
+- 1 notebooks
 - 1 pipeline

-The pipeline also defines the data transformation for the bronze and silver tables.

 #### Notebook Files
-The `notebooks/pipelines/dlt_brz_template.py` and `notebooks/pipelines/dlt_slv_template.py` files are the notebooks used by the pipeline.
+The `notebooks/dlt/dlt_laktory_pl.py` file is the standard notebook used by Laktory pipelines using DLT orchestrator.

 #### Data File
 The `data/stock_prices.json` file is a data file storing stock prices.